 The Best Apartment Dogs

 The Bichon Frise is an adorable breed that’s incredibly popular with people who live in virtually every environment.
-While this dog can do quite well running around outside and participating in various doggy sports, the truth is that this is also one of the best apartment dogs out there.
+While this dog can do quite well running around outside in a wireless dog fence and participating in various doggy sports, the truth is that this is also one of the best apartment dogs out there.
 Not only is this dog small, weighing in at around fifteen pounds, but they’re also relatively quiet when it comes to both barking and movement.

 One of the best parts about this dog is how adaptable it is, though.
 This is definitely a dog that’s going to have plenty of energy for those apartment dwellers who love to run around out in a dog park, but most Bichons are more than happy to spend plenty of time snuggling up with their people on a couch.
 As such, this breed can be a great fit for virtually anyone who lives in an apartment.